andrealommen/PHY104/project.md

 *	Dictionaries
 *	Numerical integration
 * 	Use object-oriented programming to accomplish any of the above (e.g. a class and a method)
+*	Presenting the data with either an animation or a slider (like we did in class on Apr 7, Class #20)

 **Test Suite**